CSCfi/csc-user-guide/docs/apps/amber.md

 !!! info "Note"
-    If you want to use more than one GPU, perform scaling tests to verify that the jobs really become faster and use a binary with `.MPI` extension.
+    If you want to use more than one GPU, perform scaling tests to verify that the jobs really become faster and use a binary with `.cuda.MPI` or `.hip.MPI` extension.
     The rule of thumb is that when you double the resources, the job duration should decrease at least 1.5-fold.
 For overall performance info, consult the [Amber benchmark scaling details](http://ambermd.org/GPUPerformance.php).
 Typically, best efficiency
     is achieved with 1 GPU.
-For example, the Cellulose NPT benchmark does not scale to multiple GPUs, but it is still massively faster on a single GPU than the CPU version (see diagram below).
+For example, the Cellulose NPT benchmark does not scale well to multiple GPUs, but it is still massively faster on a single GPU than the CPU version (see diagram below).